Stochastic Approximation for Risk-aware Markov Decision Processes: Risk-aware Q-learning algorithm

-\begin{rem} We resolve the \emph{``overestimation''} phenomenon (the accumulated error from poor risk estimation) in reinforcement learning described in \cite{Hasselt2010,VanHasselt2015} through the special inner-outer loop structure of RaQL.
-This phenomenon is not mentioned or resolved in the risk-sensitive reinforcement learning proposed in \cite{Shen2014}, where the iterative procedure is analogous to standard $Q$-learning because of the special structure of utility-based shortfall.
-RaQL reduces the bias such that, in each epoch, it provides an accurate risk estimate before updating the $Q$-values.
-In terms of risk estimation, our algorithm is related to the concept of ``Repeated updated $Q$-learning'',\emph{ }proposed in \cite{Abdallah2016}, which resolves the performance degradation when the algorithm is used in noisy non-stationary environments.
+where $\{v^{n-1}(s_{t}^{n})\}_{t=1}^{T}$ is a sequence of independent identically distributed \textquotedblleft observation noises\textquotedblright{} according to the underlying transition kernel.
+In Step 3, the $Q$-value in the current iteration $\{Q_{t}^{n}\}^{T}_{t=1}$ is updated based on $Q_{T}^{n-1}$ and the approximate risk-to-go $\hat{q}_{t}^{n}(s_{t}^{n},\,a^{n})$ follows the same update rule in standard $Q$-learning. \item We resolve the \emph{``overestimation''} problem (the accumulated error from poor risk estimation) in reinforcement learning described in \cite{Hasselt2010,VanHasselt2016} through the special inner-outer loop structure of RaQL.
+This phenomenon is not mentioned or resolved in \cite{Shen2014}, where the iterative procedure is analogous to standard $Q$-learning because of the special structure of utility-based shortfall.
+RaQL reduces the bias by multiple iterations of inner loop to provide an accurate risk estimate before updating the $Q$-values.
+Our algorithm is thus related to ``Repeated updated $Q$-learning'' as\emph{ }proposed in \cite{Abdallah2016}, which resolves performance degradation when the algorithm is used in noisy non-stationary environments.
 Our algorithm addresses what we refer to as the ``policy-bias'' of the action value update.
 Policy-bias appears in $Q$-learning because the value of an action is only updated when the action is executed.
 Consequently, the effective rate of updating an action value directly depends on the probability of choosing the action for execution.
-For any state-action pair $(s_{1}^{n},\,a^{n})$ chosen by a policy $\pi$ at the outer loop w.r.t $n\leq N$, we perform repeated stochastic approximation to estimate the risk of this action in the inner loop w.r.t $t\leq T$ for a fixed action $a^{n}$.
-This convention increases the probability of choosing optimal actions while also getting a more accurate estimate of the risk. \end{rem}
+For any state-action pair $(s_{1}^{n},\,a^{n})$ chosen by $\bar{\pi}$ in the outer loop w.r.t. $n\leq N$, we perform stochastic approximation to estimate the risk for state-action pairs with fixed action $a^{n}$ in iterations $t\leq T$.
+This convention increases the probability of choosing optimal actions while also getting a more accurate risk estimate. \item Often, the cost function is random rather than deterministic.
+For example, in inventory control, for stock $s$, we order quantity $a$, and then only learn the cost after seeing the random demand.
+Let $c(s,\,a,\,X)$ denote the random cost, where $X$ is random noise, and assume that $0\leq c(s,\,a,\,X)\leq C_{\max}$ for all $(s,\,a)\in\mathbb{K}$ a.s.
+Following the same technique as for standard $Q$-learning from \cite{Tsitsiklis1994,Powell2007}, we can substitute realizations of the random cost for deterministic costs in our update rule Eq. (\ref{Q-risk}), and then compute the risk of the sum of the random cost and the discounted cost-to-go,